 However, accidents do happen.
 Unexpectedly hitting a large enough wave could lift a small pet off the ground and over the low railing.
 When this happens, already have an overboard plan prepared:

 - Remain calm and shut off the engine

 - Go to a side of the boat to call them

 - If time, drop in a ladder

 Practice this with your family a few times, without throwing your pet overboard of course.
 Let your pet take a casual dip and teach them which side of the boat to swim to.
 Over time, they will remember.

 Plus, this practice is important in teaching them not to panic as well.
 Even with a life jacket on, they will drop below the water’s surface and can come up a bit disoriented.

-4. Making the First Ride Comfortable
+Step 4: Make the First Ride Comfortable